raft-tech/Quick-Start-Big-Bang/README.md

 export REGISTRY1_PASSWORD="correcthorsebatterystaple"
 ```

-### Create ```terraform.tfvars``` that will be gitignored (since it has secrets in it)
+Create ```terraform.tfvars``` that will be gitignored (since it has secrets in it)

 ```shell
 registry1_username = "${REGISTRY1_USERNAME}"
 registry1_password = "${REGISTRY1_PASSWORD}"
 ```

-### Linux systems may require the following for EFK to not die.
+**OPTIONAL:** Linux systems may require the following for EFK to not die.
 ```shell
 sudo sysctl -w vm.max_map_count=262144
 ```

-### Initialize k3d.
+Initialize k3d.
 Your system will be automatically configured to use the right KUBECONTEXT.

 ```shell
 ./init-k3d.sh
 ```

-### Initialize & apply terraform.
+Initialize & apply terraform.
 This will take several minutes.

 ```shell
 terraform init
 terraform apply --auto-approve
 ```
-### Watch the deployments using kubectl, lens, or k9s until everything is:
+Watch the deployments using kubectl, lens, or k9s until everything is:
 - STATUS = "Running" or "Complete"
 - READY = "True"